2023 Most Popular Journalism Bachelor's Degree Schools in California

 After completing their Bachelor's Degree, journalism graduates from Cal Poly San Luis Obispo carry an average student debt load of $18,144.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $310.

-University of Southern California landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the large city of Los Angeles, USC is a private not-for-profit school with a fairly large student population.
+University of Southern California came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in California ranking.
+Located in the large city of Los Angeles, USC is a private not-for-profit college with a very large student population.

 Of the 79 students majoring in journalism at USC, 30% are male and 70% are female.